apache/camel-website/README.md

 - Install using the Node version manager [nvm](https://github.com/creationix/nvm)
 - Install using [Homebrew](https://brew.sh/) and [Node formulae](https://formulae.brew.sh/formula/node)
 - Install from official [Node packages](https://nodejs.org/en/download/)

+Note - If you have different Node version other than Node LTS version 10 you can use following command to make Node LTS version 10 as default Node version.

+    $ nvm alias default 10

 Now that you have Node 10 installed, you can proceed with checking the Yarn installation.